weavejester/cljfmt/README.md

   Defaults to false.

 * `:alias-map` -
-  a map of namespace alias strings to fully qualified namespace names.
+  a map of namespace alias to fully qualified namespace names.
+May be symbols or strings.
 This option is unnecessary in most cases, because cljfmt will parse the `ns` declaration in each file.
 See [INDENTS.md][].

 * `:remove-surrounding-whitespace?` -
   true if cljfmt should remove whitespace surrounding inner